NatVanG/fab-inspector-cicd-example/SampleCopilotInstructions.md

-Issue the instructions below one at a time:
+Prompt:

-1. Use the instructions in the RuleCreationInitPrompt.md file to create a rule in the current file that makes sure each report page has a meaningful displayname.
+Use the instructions in the RuleCreationInitPrompt.md file to create a new rule to make sure there's exactly one page called "Overview" in each report.

-2. also include hidden pages in this test

-3. make sure there's a page called "Overview"

-4. make sure there's only one page called "Overview"

-5. instead of iterating over pages, iterate over each report